iggym/openapispecnotes/README.md

 # openapispecnotes
+## OpenAPI Specification Notes

-Notes on the OpenAPI Specification
+ Notes, Thoughts and links regarding how to be productive with the OpenAPI Specification
+---